trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```bash
 sudo apt install unbound -y
 ```
-> **Note**
+> [!IMPORTANT]
-If using **DietPi** or other OS that do not auto insert `nameserver 127.0.0.1` in resolv.conf(to check - `sudo nano /etc/resolv.conf`) and want to query cache on <a href="https://www.google.com/search?q=localhost+in+linux+meaning&client=firefox-b-d&biw=1440&bih=660&sxsrf=ALiCzsZQjrruvwGr5xLnu1DMlt8k1FU1jQ%3A1667331220024&ei=lHRhY_iPAZydwbkP6sWwwAw&oq=localhost+in+linux+mea&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQARgAMgYIABAWEB4yBQgAEIYDMgUIABCGAzIFCAAQhgM6CggAEEcQ1gQQsAM6BQgAEIAEOgUIIRCgAToICCEQFhAeEB1KBAhBGABKBAhGGABQjThY_D9g7UhoAnABeACAAdoBiAHyBJIBBTAuMy4xmAEAoAEByAEIwAEB&sclient=gws-wiz-serp">local</a> hosts, just install resolvconf package and restart unbound-resolvconf.service which should be automatically set:
+> If using **DietPi** or other OS that do not auto insert `nameserver 127.0.0.1` in resolv.conf(to check - `sudo nano /etc/resolv.conf`) and want to query cache on <a href="https://www.google.com/search?q=localhost+in+linux+meaning&client=firefox-b-d&biw=1440&bih=660&sxsrf=ALiCzsZQjrruvwGr5xLnu1DMlt8k1FU1jQ%3A1667331220024&ei=lHRhY_iPAZydwbkP6sWwwAw&oq=localhost+in+linux+mea&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQARgAMgYIABAWEB4yBQgAEIYDMgUIABCGAzIFCAAQhgM6CggAEEcQ1gQQsAM6BQgAEIAEOgUIIRCgAToICCEQFhAeEB1KBAhBGABKBAhGGABQjThY_D9g7UhoAnABeACAAdoBiAHyBJIBBTAuMy4xmAEAoAEByAEIwAEB&sclient=gws-wiz-serp">local</a> hosts, just install resolvconf package and restart unbound-resolvconf.service which should be automatically set:
+>
 >     sudo apt-get install resolvconf -y && sudo systemctl restart unbound-resolvconf.service
 > Run `ping -c 3 google.com` to confirm localhost is reachable to internet.
 If not, set/add your default network's dns/gateway or whatever was the default<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-DNScrypt/wiki/Set-permanent-DNS-nameservers"><b>🔗click here🔗</b></a>